+Now it is Sculptures that loom Large in his work.
+From his Pulaski Street studio, Mullins has ventured to Carrara, Italy as well as Elberton, Georgia, each a haven of stone; Marble and Granite.
 He exchanged the concrete jungles of New York for the marble quarries of Carrara.
-It was a radical change, one that reshaped the trajectory of Mullins’s career.
 As a sculptor, it connected him with the region that had supplied Michelangelo with his materials and steeped him in the storied craft of Italian artisans.
 Mullins began to appreciate a different currency in art: the time that allowed for the creation of timeless art.

-When he decided to move to Athens, Mullins was venturing into new territory.
+When coming to Athens in the 1980’s, Mullins was venturing into new territory.
 The Classic City was renowned for its music scene, but not its fine arts.
 There wasn’t a thriving gallery scene or teeming hordes of buyers and critics.

-What there was in Athens mattered more to Mullins: affordable land, tranquility, and nearby quarries in Elberton, the granite capital of the world.
+What there was in Athens mattered more to Mullins: a vibrant art scene, tranquility, and nearby quarries in Elberton, the granite capital of the world.
 From the decaying ruins of the cottonseed oil factory, he began to form an imaginative new world.
 His yard filled with sculptures.
 Buyers from around the world commissioned work from him.

 In the solitude of his Pulaski Street studio, he began asking himself what’s become a consuming question.
 It’s one he repeats while twilight descends: “What is value?”